quantummind/caltech_covid_19_modeling/data/international/README.md

 # International data

+## Getting started
-If you are getting started with international data analysis an excellent place to start is `aggregated_our_world_in_data.csv`, which includes COVID-19 data per country and helpful related variables (demographics, health, etc.) all cleaned and organized with ISO variables.
+If you are beginning international data analysis, an excellent place to start is `aggregated_our_world_in_data.csv`, which includes COVID-19 data per country and helpful related variables (demographics, health, etc.) all cleaned and organized with ISO variables.

+If you are beginning a case study of a country that faced the pandemic earlier than the U.S., a good place to start is `italy/covid-regions.csv` for region-level COVID-19 data and `italy/aggregate_italy.csv` for related demographic, economic, and health variables.

+Summary:
-`aggregated_our_world_in_data.csv` collects all relevant data from Our World in Data (compiled by quantummind and thohoff).
+* `aggregated_our_world_in_data.csv` collects all relevant data from Our World in Data (compiled by quantummind and thohoff).

-`countries_regional_codes.csv` gives a mapping between country names and their respective alpha and numeric country codes.
+* `countries_regional_codes.csv` gives a mapping between country names and their respective alpha and numeric country codes.
 Standard protocol is to use `alpha-3` as the key (i.e United States of America -> USA).
 Source: https://github.com/lukes/ISO-3166-Countries-with-Regional-Codes.

 ## `covid`